 The oldest Italian car manufacturer is Benelli, which has been producing motorcycles since 1911, while the most famous is certainly Ducati.
 MV Agusta, on the other hand, is the Italian motorcycle manufacturer that, together with Ducati, is known all over the world for marketing some of the fastest motorcycles available on the market.

 The motorcycles have grown in displacement, in equipment, in performance, in technique.
 But Italian excellence is not only on an industrial level with motorcycle brands such as Ducati or MV Agusta; Italian excellence is also seen in the crafts sector.
 Among the various Italian handcrafted motorcycle manufacturers, we point out, for example, Moto Di Ferro, Officine Rossopuro, FMW Motorcycles, and Officine Metalliche.

 Some Italian motorcycle brands have in fact, undergone various evolutions and changes of ownership.
 For example, Moto Guzzi today is part of the Piaggio Group with an acquisition that dates back to 2004.
 In the Piaggio Group, we find the Italian motorcycle brands Aprilia, Gilera, Vespa, Derbi, and Scarabeo.
 Brands like Aermacchi, Laverda, Benelli, and Gilera almost disappeared, someone almost immediately, some others resisting until the 90s, focusing on small-displacement motorcycles.

-There are many Italian motorcycle brands famous all over the world, starting with Piaggio, which with its Vespa, now also in an electric version, has become a symbol of made in Italy that condenses style, elegance, and attention to detail.
+Many Italian motorcycle brands are famous worldwide, starting with Piaggio, which, with its Vespa, now also in an electric version, has become a symbol of made in Italy that condenses style, elegance, and attention to detail.
 It is impossible not to mention the Moto Guzzi in this field, but in general, all the Italian motorcycle manufacturers have never stopped evolving.
-Below are the best known Italian motorcycle brands:
+Below are the best-known Italian motorcycle brands:

 Italian motorcycles brands